hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 #### Variables

-GraphQL query can be parameterized with variables for reuse and easy construction of queries on the client side.
+GraphQL queries can be parameterized with variables for reuse and easy construction of queries on the client-side.

 In the simple example above, assume the limit parameter is configurable by the user viewing the page, then it would be easier to pass a variable to the field argument.